code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-10-04-spring-kafka-embedded-server-unit-test.md

 # Testing the Consumer

-The second `SpringKafkaReceiverTest` test class focuses on the `Receiver` which listens to a <var>'receiver.t'</var> topic as defined in the <var>applications.yml</var> file.
-In order to check the correct working we will use a test-template to send a message to this topic.
+The second `SpringKafkaReceiverTest` test class focuses on the `Receiver` which listens to a <var>'receiver.t'</var> topic as defined in the <var>applications.yml</var> properties file.
+In order to check the correct working we will use a _test-template_ to send a message to this topic.
 All of the setup will be done before the test case runs using the `@Before` annotation.

 The producer connection properties are created using the static `senderProps()` method provided by `KafkaUtils`.
 These properties are then used to create a `DefaultKafkaProducerFactory` which is in turn used to create a `KafkaTemplate`.
 Finally we set the default topic that the template uses to <var>'receiver.t'</var>.